palewire/first-athena-query/docs/python.md

 pipenv run python run.py
 ```

 You should see the same results as before, but now you've fully automated Athena, a process that could be repeated with limitless tables and data.
 Our work here is done.
-Go forth with furious gusto.